m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 </summary>

 1. I maintained the company's existing SaaS.
 The front-end codes I've worked on were legacy codes.
 I usually wrote CSS and JS.
-2. I built the interactive interface of an e-commerce website by working with the designer.
+2. I built the interactive interface of an e-commerce website by working collaboratively with the designer and the back-end developer
 3. I built a landing page for a bank.
 </details>